martinssipenko/terraform-provider-gocd/README.md

  - `version` - The current version of the resource configuration in GoCD.

+#### Import

+Pipelines can be imported using the pipeline name, e.g.

+    $ terraform import gocd_pipeline.pipeline pipeline-name

 ### gocd\_pipeline\_template

 Provides support for creating pipeline templates in GoCD.